 Career Service Center & Internship Program Lab Hours

 The Internship Program is part of the Career Services Center of SMC.
-We are located in the Library Village 161, just south of the library and before Pearl Street, (310) 434-4337.
-Many services are provided through the Career Services Center, including a Computer Lab for internships and job search, job search assistance, resume review, and career counseling.
+We are located in Counseling Village near the Counseling Transfer Center, just east of the bicycle park on Pearl Street, (310) 434-4337.
+Many services are provided through the Career Services Center including resume review, job and internship leads, job and internship search assistance, internship course credit and career counseling.
 Please go to the Career Services Center website

 for further information.